garciajg/Alexa-Hello-World-Skill/README.md

 ### Test Locally

+**Note:** Works great for debugging.
+Any error logs in your local terminal

 On your Alexa's Console main page, right under your skill's name click on `View Skill ID`

 On the `asl-config.json` file change the current `skillId` to your skill's ID